RedhawkSDR/assets/sdr/components/sourcesocket/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.sourcesocket`.
-This component reads data from a TCP socket and writes it to a BULKIO port.
+Contains the source and build script for the REDHAWK `rh.sourcesocket` component.
+This component reads data from a TCP socket and writes it to a BulkIO port.

 ## Installation